 Proceedings of 7th Annual Conference of Taiwan Association of Computer-Human Interaction 2021

-Our study investigated whether perceiving AI-based agents as social entities, specifically through assigned social roles, influences human trust and human-agent interaction.
-We conducted a 3x2 between-subjects experiment with a collaborative task.
-Our findings revealed that perceived social roles and agent performance impact trust, but high social status was found to mitigate the negative effect of poor agent performance on trust.
+We researched how perceived social roles of AI agents influence trust and collaboration.
+Through a 3×2 between-subjects experiment, our findings revealed that perceived social roles and agent performance impact trust, but a high social status role was found to mitigate the negative effect of poor agent performance on trust.

 High School Students’ Career Planning: Insights for AI-Driven Job-Matching Solutions